datahub-project/datahub/docs/api/tutorials/modifying-dataset-custom-properties.md

 ## Prerequisites
 For this tutorial, you need to deploy DataHub Quickstart and ingest sample data.
-For detailed steps, please refer to [Prepare Local DataHub Environment](/docs/api/tutorials/references/prepare-datahub.md).
+For detailed information, please refer to [Datahub Quickstart Guide](/docs/quickstart.md).

 :::note
 Before adding custom properties, you need to ensure the target dataset is already present in your DataHub instance.